Can Parents Prevent Eating Disorders In Kids?

 We can help create a sturdy foundation from which they can navigate the different challenges they may face.

-Support Your Child to Have a Healthy Relationship with Food
+Help Your Child Have a Healthy Relationship with Food

 In order to raise a child who is confident in their ability to eat, empowered to be an intuitive eater, and resistant to dieting culture, we, as parents, can do the following things: